 Veda holds two Bachelor degrees from India, a Bachelor of Arts (Sociology) and a Bachelor in Music (Indian Classical Dance, Kathak).
 She has completed the Certificate 3 course in Children's Services and is also currently studying for her Diploma in Children's Services (Early Childhood and Care).
 She has a total 20 years of experience in working with children and 11 years of experience at Canberra Montessori School.

 She has always found interest and challenge in working with children.
-Working as a team at CMS gives her a lot of satisfaction and affection for my work.
+Working in a team at CMS gives her a lot of satisfaction and affection for her work.